r-spatialecology/shar/paper.md

 Species-habitat associations are a result of certain species being specialised to certain abiotic conditions [@Tilman1993] and typically result in a clustering of these species at suitable habitats [@Harms2001; @Comita2007].
 Thus, analysing species-habitat associations can help to understand the importance of abiotic processes shaping the spatial species distribution [@Garzon-Lopez2014].
-However, since also biotic processes (e.g., competition, limited dispersal) can lead to a clustering of species, analyses of species-habitat associations need to control for potential biotic processes because they result in a violation of the independence assumption of alternatives such as the $\chi^2$ test [@Plotkin2000].
+However, since also biotic processes (e.g., competition, limited dispersal) can lead to a clustering of species, analyses of species-habitat associations need to control for potential biotic processes because they result in a violation of the independence assumption of statistical tests such as the $\chi^2$ test [@Plotkin2000].

+Ecologists use the spatial distribution of study objects to conclude the underlying ecological processes that shaped the distribution and many studies using for example individual tree locations can be found in the literature [@Velazquez2016].
 A spatial point pattern consists the locations of all objects in a study area and assumes that the object locations can be described by points [@Wiegand2014].
-Ecologists use spatial point patterns to conclude the underlying ecological processes that shaped the patterns and many studies using for example individual tree locations can be found in the literature [@Velazquez2016].
 The `spatstat` package [@Baddeley2015] allows ecologists to access many methods of spatial point pattern analysis, such as summary functions and null model simulations.
 However, even though many ecological studies analysing species-habitat associations can be found in the literature [e.g., @John2007; @Garzon-Lopez2014; @Guo2016; @Yang2016; @Du2017; @Furniss2017], `spatstat` does not allow for straightforward analysis of species-habitat associations without bigger programming efforts by the users.